European court: Russia put lawyer Magnitsky's life in danger

 "Sergei Magnitsky had the courage to denounce corruption at senior levels of the Russian government because he believed in a democratic society that respects human rights.
 Ultimately that courage cost him his life.
 Today the system of laws in which he placed such faith has finally given him and his family some measure of justice," said James A. Goldston of the Open Society Justice Initiative, who represented Magnitsky's mother in the ECHR case.

-Magnitsky worked for U.S.-born financier Bill Browder and his investment fund Hermitage.
-Browder has mounted a campaign to bring Magnitsky's killers to justice and pushed through legislation in the United States imposing travel and financial sanctions on top Russian officials.
-Several other countries have since adopted the Magnitsky Act.
+Magnitsky worked in Russia for U.S.-born financier Bill Browder and his London-based investment fund, Hermitage Capital Management.
+Browder has mounted a campaign to bring Magnitsky's killers to justice and successfully lobbied U.S. lawmakers to impose travel and financial sanctions on top Russian officials.
+Several other countries have since adopted legislation modeled on the 2012 Magnitsky Act.

-The European court ruling was based on a complaint originally filed by Magnitsky himself a decade ago, and later taken over by his family.
+Browder said Tuesday's ruling is important as a way to heap pressure on more nations and the European Union to pass similar laws.
+The Dutch put forward a proposal last year, but it has gotten bogged down because of objections from some EU member countries.

+"So in my mind, we can't get justice inside of Russia, and we're only going to get a sort of symbolic monetary judgement at the European Court of Human Rights.
+We need to get real justice outside and that is going after the money that these people have," Browder said.
+"And since their ready to kill for money, they value money.
+They value money more than human life."